Night Court (2023 TV series): Development

 On December 16, 2020, it was announced that Warner Bros.
 Television Studios and NBC were developing a Night Court sequel series.
 John Larroquette was slated to reprise his role as Dan Fielding, and produce the show.
 Melissa Rauch, who initiated the project, and her husband Winston Rauch were to be executive producers, for After January Productions.
 Dan Rubin would write the series, and be an executive producer as well.

 On May 3, 2021, the series was given a pilot order by NBC, and on September 24, 2021, was given a series order.
-The series premiered on January 17, 2023.
 On February 2, 2023, NBC renewed the series for a second season.
+On May 3, 2024, NBC renewed the series for an 18-episode third season.
+On May 9, 2025, NBC canceled the series after three seasons.

 Casting

 Larroquette was already attached to the series when it was announced on December 16, 2020.
 Although Rauch was not originally expected to act in the show, on April 30, 2021, it was reported that she would play the leading role of Judge Abby Stone, the daughter of the original series character Harry Stone.

 In June 2021, Ana Villafañe joined the cast as Monica, an assistant district attorney, and Lacretta was cast as Donna "Gurgs" Gurganous, a court bailiff.
 In July 2021, Kapil Talwalkar was cast as Neil, a court clerk.

 Villafañe left the series after shooting the original pilot.
 In March 2022, India de Beaufort was cast as Olivia, a prosecutor, in a "reimagining" of Villafañe's role, as a second pilot episode was then shot.
+On December 28, 2023, it was announced that Kapil Talwalkar will not be returning for the second season.
+On January 18, 2024, it was reported that Nyambi Nyambi was promoted to a series regular.